 Research Fellow in Digital Mental Health: Beth Israel Deaconess Medical Center Division of Digital Psychiatry

-This unique research fellowship at the intersection of digital mental health, global health, smartphone apps, digital medications, and patient care offers the opportunity to work at the frontier of mobile health at Harvard Medical School.
-This fellowship focuses on implementation, evaluation, and dissemination of clinically focused insights derived from novel data obtained from both ongoing and new clinical research studies, community clinics, and a digital mental health clinic.
-The position is primarily funded through a grant from the Wellcome Trust.
+This unique research fellowship at the intersection of digital mental health, college health, smartphone apps, digital phenotyping, machine learning and patient care offers the opportunity to work at the frontier of mobile health at Harvard Medical School.
+This fellowship focuses on evaluation, analysis, and dissemination of clinically focused insights derived from novel data obtained from both new clinical research studies focusing on college mental health.

 Start: Can be immediately and negotiable